Overview

 #> Dimension: XY

-#> id Area CA CAPercent Perimeter EdgePercent PARA ShapeIndex
+#> Id Area CA CAPercent Perimeter EdgePercent PARA ShapeIndex FRAC

 • To save the shapefile you can use the ‘write_sf()’ function from ‘sf’ package: write_sf(Fragmentacion_test[[2]], “…/folder/fragmentacion.shp”)